advplyr/audiobookshelf/readme.md

 Health checking is enabled by default. `Http check method` of `OPTIONS` is not supported on Audiobookshelf.
 If Health check fails, data will not be forwared.
-Need to one of following:
+Need to do one of following:

 * Change `Health check method` to `none`.
 To disable.
 * Change `Http check method` to `HEAD` or `GET`.
 To make Health checking function.